Technology at ISU

 In Junior School Grade 4 and 5 students are given a laptop by the school to use under the supervision of their teachers.
 They also work with integrators who assist the teachers in delivering engaging activities where students learn authentically.

+Balance is an important part of a student’s experience with technology at ISU.
 ISU is very aware of the potential pitfalls of allowing students to have their own computers, including spending too much time in front of a screen.
 Students will be educated on strategies on how to use technology positively and productively, including an emphasis on digital citizenship.
-Balance is an important part of their experience with technology at ISU.